shan-emacs/emacs-packages-mirrors/melpa/elisp-lint-readme.txt

 ((emacs-lisp-mode . ((elisp-lint-ignored-validators . ("fill-column")))))

-For a full list of validators, see `elisp-lint-file-validators' and `elisp-lint-buffer-validators'.
+For a full list of validators, see 'elisp-lint-file-validators' and 'elisp-lint-buffer-validators'.